 Well, when JCM finally came out in theaters, it flew by like an owl in the night.
 I was so busy tending to the birth of my second child that I had to wait for it on pay-per-view.
 Word was that it didn't do so well and I was eager to see what had happened.
 I'll begin with the good points.
 As I had expected, one of the strongest aspects of the film was the overall story.
 All the elements of great storytelling were there, alongside a very colorful and well developed set of characters which were in fact well cast and rather well portrayed.
 Another striking aspect of the film was the effectiveness of the CGI motion capture used on all the Thark characters.
 Although James Cameron pioneered the technique in Avatar, this movie seamlessly maps the actors' performances onto a body type much less similar to the human form.
 The Tharks display a wide range of emotion on an elongated face with eyes at the top and two large tusks protruding from the cheeks.
 They use four limbs with ease and can lock tusks in combat and it all looks so natural.
 And I must say that some of the best performances come from the Thark characters like Tars (Willem Dafoe) and Sola (Samantha Morton).
 Heck, even the martian dog Woola turns out to be a great character.

 It is sad that in spite of all this, the film's fall from grace is mainly due to a barrage of technical problems.
-The music isn't quite right here, the directing could be better there, the dialogue just bit too corny in places, and oh the editing!
+The music isn't quite right here, the directing could be better there, the dialogue just a bit too corny in places, and oh the editing!
 Critics rightly pick at the opening scene for being way to early and involved, many of the battle scenes are chaotic and hard to follow, and there are glaring holes that seem like they were cut out to save running time.
 Sola's origins, a crucial part of her character arc, are passed over with a line.
-John Carter's remorse for not being able to save his family, another crucial character element, is flashed back at a crucial point in the film without having introduced it in the first place.
+John Carter's remorse for not being able to save his family, another crucial character element, is flashed back at a turning point in the film without having introduced it in the first place.
 Perhaps they cut out his telling of the story to Deja Thoris, which would explain how a glance at his wedding ring could remind her of his past love when no one ever explained to her what a wedding ring is.
 Someone must have thought that all the ubiquitous action scenes were more important to the story than the character arcs.
 I hope they notice what happened at the box office.

 I've heard that Burroughs' original tale is much richer in content and perhaps it needed to be broken into several films to do it justice.
 To answer my original curiosity about its connection to reality, it takes place in the mid 1800's, and there's an implication that the planet Mars is on its way out.
 However, there's so much that reaches into the world of fantasy - eternal beings, humanoid martians, voodoo like energy sources, transporters based on incantations - that I suppose it doesn't much matter.
 What does matter is the contribution that Mr. Burroughs' made the world of science fiction.